 Wash, top and tail snow peas.
 Then slice each snow pea on a diagonal to create thin strips.

 Drain sliced water chestnuts from the can and then further slice water chestnuts into thin strips.
-You can purchase whole water chestnuts too, but I find having them pre-sliced it means cutting out one more step of slicing.

 Wash and finely slice 2 sprigs of spring onion.